This Year's Guidelines

-By early 2017, the readers will hopefully have finished their reviews and will have uploaded their feedback and recommendations.
-General feedback will be available for you to read, while specific recommendations will be available only to the editors.
+By early March 2024, the readers will hopefully have finished their reviews and will have uploaded their feedback and recommendations.
+General feedback will be available for authors to read, while specific recommendations will be available only to the editors.

-Once the reading process is complete, all authors will be contacted about the status of their papers.
+Once the Review Process is complete, the author(s) will be contacted about the status of their papers.

-Papers that are positively reviewed will be assigned a content editor to work with on any editing, rewriting, or correction of papers.
-This should be completed by June.
-At this time, the editors will make the final selection of papers that are of a publishable standard.
-This selection will be based on feedback from both the reading committee and the content editor you have been working with, as well as the quality of the finished paper
+Papers that are positively reviewed will be sent to Stage 2 – Content Editing.
+The paper will be assigned a content editor, who will work with author(s), and advise on any editing, rewriting, or correction of papers.
+All author(s) should try to complete this phase within one month.
+At this time, the PCP Editors will make the final selection of papers that are of a publishable standard.
+This selection will be based on feedback from both the reviewers and the content editor, as well as the quality of the finished paper.

 Layout will be completed and final versions uploaded to the website.
-We intend to have everything completed before the end of the summer vacation . . . whether this is possible depends on the speed with which rewriting and editing take place.
+We intend to have everything completed by the end of July 2024.
+Whether this is possible depends on the cooperation and speed with which author(s) can complete the rewriting and editing in Stages 2 and 3.

 If you have any queries, please get in touch.
-Thank you for your contribution to this Postconference Publication.
-We're looking forward to collaborating on what promises to be a memorable volume of work!
-If you have any questions that are not answered here or are having problems related to this site or your paper, please contact the editors [proc_editor (at) jalt-publications.org].
+Thank you for your contribution to the Postconference Publication.
+We’re looking forward to collaborating on what promises to be a memorable volume of work!
+If you have any questions that are not answered here or are having problems related to this site or your paper, please contact the editors at: jaltpubs.pcp.ed (at) jalt.org.

 Conditions for Inclusion

-- Only authors who actually presented at the conference are eligible to submit a paper to the Postconference Publication.
+- Only authors who presented at the JALT International Conference are eligible to submit a paper to the Postconference Publication.